lukepuplett/notes/gcp/dialogflow.md

 **Note** - Google also have Contact Center AI, but I'm not sure how exactly it relates yet.

+### Key features

+- Visual flow builder - as it implies.
+- Omnichannel implementation - does _not_ mention Slack or Teams.
+- Advanced AI - uses BERT NLU.
+- State-based data models - deviate from topic and return.
+- End-to-end management - CI/CD, analytics, experiments and bot evaluation.
+- For more, see Editions, below.

 ## Editions

 ### Dialogflow CX